hmps/karma-jspm-monkeypatch/README.md

 As soon as [issue #106](https://github.com/Workiva/karma-jspm/issues/106) is fixed, this package will be deprecated.
 Use it with caution.

 ## Installation
-For ease of usage it is recommended to install this package globally.

-`npm install -g karma-jspm-monkeypatch`
+Clone this repo and then link it using `npm link`.

 ## Usage
 `[project-dir/] $ karma-jspm-monkeypatch [--prepend]`